PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Conclusion

 \section{Conclusion}

 This paper introduced a novel pose estimation algorithm which leverages axis prior information such as a gravity vector measurement.
 Incorporating the axis constraint provides several key benefits over traditional pose estimation methods.
 These include enabling estimation from fewer feature correspondences, improving robustness to noise, and accelerating iterative pipelines.
-Extensive experiments validated the algorithm's accurate and efficient formulation compared to existing techniques.
-A key advantage of this approach is its ability to accommodate arbitrary combinations of point and line features, which to the authors' knowledge is a first-of-its-kind capability for axis-constrained pose estimation.
+Extensive experiments validated the algorithm's efficiency and accuracy, especially in planar configurations.
+A key advantage of this approach is its ability to accommodate arbitrary combinations of point and line features (including points only), which to the authors' knowledge is a first-of-its-kind capability for axis-constrained pose estimation.
 Furthermore, the identification of minimal cases and planar configurations enables the use of streamlined closed-form solutions, further boosting performance and differentiating the approach.
 Finally, the algorithm exhibits superior compute efficiency, especially as the number of inputs scales, outperforming comparative approaches and far surpassing general purpose solutions.
-Potential future research directions include exploring alternative loss formulations to automatically balance the loss terms for line features as well as generalizing the approach to handle other projective features like ellipses.
-Overall, the proposed approach represents a step forward in achieving robust and efficient pose estimation.
+Potential future research directions include exploring alternative loss formulations to automatically balance the line feature loss terms as well as incorporating prior axis uncertainty into estimation. {